 AbleSim is run by Dr Andrew Bell BA(Open) MSc RPP FAPM SFHEA.

-Andrew Bell at AbleSim provides online Project Management Simulations, Project Management Training and Consultancy, and remote MS Project Support.
+Andrew Bell at AbleSim provides Training Activities, Icebreakers, Project Management Simulations, Project Management Training and Consultancy, and remote MS Project Support.
 Andrew Bell also has 16 years experience supervising Master’s Dissertation projects.

 Project Management is a complex and dynamic subject.
 It cannot be taught solely by classroom lectures, books, or case studies.
 Project Management Simulations are required for students to learn through experience.